Home » Top 15 Largest US Treasury Holders in 2025: Who Owns America’s Debt?

 The Largest US Treasury Holders in 2025

 The list of the largest US Treasury holders is dominated by major global economies.
-The table below shows the top 15 countries with the largest holdings of U.S. Treasury securities as of February 2025.
+The table below shows the top countries with the largest holdings of U.S. Treasury securities in 2025.

 The data is sourced from the U.S. Department of the Treasury.